leenooks/phpLDAPadmin/README.md

 ## Found a bug?
 If you have found a bug, and can provide detailed instructions so that it can be reproduced, please open an [issue](https://github.com/leenooks/phpLDAPadmin/issues) and provide those details.

-Before opening a ticket, please check to see if it hasnt already been reported, and if it has, please provide any additional information that will help it be fixed.
+Before opening a ticket, please check to see if it has not already been reported, and if it has, please provide any additional information that will help it be fixed.

 *TIP*: Issues opened with reproducible details accompanied with a patch (or a pull request) to fix the problem will be looked at first.